ObeliskCode/Eon-AI/notes/R-Algebra.md

 => {-6,-4,-3,-2,-1,0,1,2,3,4,6}
 note: only the upper triangle of the matrix needs to be calculated

-Assume for sake of contradiction division were not possible in the oblong number set
+Assume for sake of contradiction division were not possible in the informal number set

-to be considered an oblong number it'd require for the addition after a division to be,
+to be considered an informal number it'd require for the addition after a division to be,

-contained within the set O of oblong numbers
+contained within the set O of informal numbers

 solve.